TeV Scale Leptogenesis via Dark Sector Scatterings: Introduction

 While there is no evidence yet for seesaw mechanism, recently the so-called scotogenic model \cite{Ma:2006km} as an alternative to canonical seesaw mechanism has been extensively studied, where Majorana light neutrino masses can be generated at one loop level with DM particle in the loop.
-In the scotogenic model, the required lepton asymmetry can be generated through right handed neutrino decays \cite{Hugle:2018qbw} at a low scale $M_N \sim 10$ TeV at the cost of severe fine-tuning, but it can not explain the coincidence of baryon asymmetry and DM abundance.
-Then, an interesting question raised is whether WIMPy leptogenesis can be realised remedying the weak points in vanilla leptogenesis in the scotogenic model.
-Giving the answer to this question is the main purpose of this work.
-We examine how the DM annihilation can produce the lepton asymmetry while keeping the correct DM abundance so that the coincidence of their values can be naturally explained.
-However, it will turn out that it is hard to satisfy the requirements for DM, baryon asymmetry and neutrino mass simultaneously in the minimal scotogenic model.
-To successfully realise the WIMPy leptogenesis, we minimally extend the scotogenic model by adding a singlet scalar field where all such requirements can be fulfilled while keeping the scale of leptogenesis as low as 5 TeV, lower than the scale of vanilla leptogenesis \cite{Hugle:2018qbw}.
-Due to such a low scale, the model has another advantage to predict observable rates of charged lepton flavour violation accessible by the sensitivity of the future experiments.
+In the scotogenic model, the required lepton asymmetry can be generated through right handed neutrino decays at a low scale $M_N \sim 10$ TeV at the cost of a strongly hierarchical neutrino Yukawa structure \cite{Racker:2013lua,Hugle:2018qbw}, but it can not explain the coincidence of baryon asymmetry and DM abundance.